ellikarg/firsteverproject/TESTING.md

 * Safari
 * Firefox

 Additional testing was taken by friends and family on a variety of devices and screen sizes.
-A Big thank you to [Megan](https://github.com/Medusas71) for taking the time to thoroughly test the site for me.
+A Big thank you to all of them!

 | Feature | Expected Outcome | Testing Performed | Result | Pass/Fail |
 | --- | --- | --- | --- | --- |